Building a B Corp legacy - our journey to certification

 Less concrete

-"Less concrete" as Phryge would say: To reduce its ecological impact, Paris 2024 has favored temporary facilities.
-We have thus seen ephemeral stadiums emerge in the middle of the city center.
+"Less concrete" as Phryge would say: To reduce its ecological impact, Paris 2024 has given priority to temporary installations.
+We've seen ephemeral stadiums spring up right in the center of town.

-Firstly, the question of materials.
+This inspires me to think about 2 things: Firstly, the question of materials.
 In many development projects, particular attention is paid to the sourcing of local or recycled materials.
-This virtuous practice is to be encouraged.
+This virtuous practice should be encouraged.
 But it also needs to be sustained over time.

-As I said in my article on persistence in real estate projects, it's all very well to inform your collaborators at the time of the project, but it's just as important to keep this information available over time.
-For example, a label indicating that a particular piece of furniture has been produced in France, or that a particular acoustic wall is made from recycled materials.
+As I said in my article on persistence in real estate projects, it's all very well to inform your employees at the time of the project, but it's also important to keep this information available over time.
+For example, a label indicating that such and such a piece of furniture was produced in France, or that such and such an acoustic wall is made from recycled materials.
 This way, new employees or visitors will be able to (re)discover your environmental commitment long after the project has been completed.

 Then there's the question of temporary installation.
 We all know that the animation of a site is essential.
 It can also be a factor in innovation, by testing out new facilities.
 How can we do this?
 With furniture rental, which is becoming increasingly popular.
 For example, if your team is unsure about the type of meeting room it should use, you can test a brainstorming area with tall furniture and, after a few weeks' use, decide whether it's the right choice.
 You can also apply it to your common spaces, reception areas, etc.